Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 Thornham to Brancaster Staithe

-Leaving Thornham with the beautiful church on our left we trudged onwards towards Brancaster Staithe.
+Leaving Thornham with the beautiful church on our left we trudged on towards Brancaster Staithe.
 This part was nowhere near as interesting as it had been up until Thornham, the initial walk up a slight incline along a small tarmac lane was pretty dull.
-When we stopped for a rest, however, we were treated to some great views over Thornham, the marshes and down to the sea.
+When we stopped for a rest, however, we were treated to some great views over Thornham, the marshes, and the sea.

 After about a mile we turned left at a waymarker to follow a track through the countryside.
 We passed through intensively farmed, open fields (real Norfolk countryside) until we reached a barn with a few birdwatchers hanging around.